 It is common experience that the precipitation data in its raw form would contain many gaps and inconsistent values.
-As such preliminary processing of precipitation data is essential before it is put to further use in analysis.
+As such preliminary processing fo precipitation data is essential before it is put to further use in analysis.
 Processing of the data has two major objectives.
 One is to evaluate the data for its accuracy and the other is to prepare the data in a form appropriate for subsequent analysis.

-Manual scrutiny for carrying out processing has obvious limitations.
-Computerised processing and analysis has several advantages over the manual scrutiny and analysis (Ramasastri et. al. 1985).
+Manual scrutiny for the carrying out processing has obvious limitations.
+Computerised processing and analysis has several advantages over the manual scrutiny and analysis.

-3.2 PROCESSING SYSTEM
+PROCESSING SYSTEM

 The processing system consists of a series of steps and procedures.
 The efficiency, economy and speed of the system would depend upon the type of storage devices, the quality of machines and software (computer programmes).
 The methodology for executing the various steps involved in the processing system are briefly described.
+Ramasastri et al. (2005) has briefed about computerized processing of the data.